Electrostatically Assembled Open Square and Checkerboard Superlattices: Abstract

 \section{Abstract}

-Programmable assembly of nanoparticles into structures other than hexagonal lattices remains challenging.
+Programmable assembly of nanoparticles into structures other than two-dimensional hexagonal lattices remains challenging.
 Assembling an open checkerboard or square lattice is harder to achieve compared to a close-packed hexagonal structure.
 Here, we introduce a unified, robust approach to assemble nanoparticles into a diverse family of two-dimensional superlattices at the liquid–air interface.
-Gold nanoparticles are grafted with pH‐responsive, water‐soluble poly(ethylene glycol) chains terminating in –COOH or \ch{-NH2} end groups, enabling control over interparticle interactions, while the grafted polymer’s molecular weight dictates its conformation.
-This combined control crystallizes checkerboard, simple–square, and body‐centered honeycomb superlattices.
-We find that even for identical nanoparticle core sizes, the polymer’s molecular weight dictates superlattice symmetry and stability.
-Furthermore, tuning pH induce structural transitions between different lattice types.
-This method opens new avenues for the programmable fabrication of colloidal superstructures with tailored architectures.
+Gold nanoparticles are grafted with pH‐responsive, water‐soluble poly(ethylene glycol) chains terminating in –COOH or \ch{-NH2} end groups, enabling control over interparticle Coloumbic interactions, while the molecular weight of grafted polymer dictates its conformation.
+This combined control of charges and conformation enables crystallization into checkerboard, simple–square, and body‐centered honeycomb superlattices.
+Furthermore, tuning the pH induces structural transitions between different lattice types.
+This approach opens new avenues for the fabrication of colloidal superstructures with tailored architectures.